feathersui/feathersui-starling/documentation/help/markdown/screen-navigator.md

 }
 ```

-Next, let's repeat the process to add a “complete” event to the event map for `OptionsScreen` so that we can navigate back to the `MainMenuScreen`:
+Next, let's repeat the process to add a "complete" event to the event map for `OptionsScreen` so that we can navigate back to the `MainMenuScreen`:

 ``` code
 this._navigator.addScreen( OPTIONS, new ScreenNavigatorItem( OptionsScreen,